mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  - EEG data of each trial were band-pass filtered between 4–40 Hz that covered most ERD features re-lated to MI.
 Features were then extracted by CSP with parameter M =1.
  - Compared with this algorithms MLP, SVM, GKSVM, PKSVM, ELM, GKELM, PKELM and accuracy of algorithms showwd in table. **MKELM has the best accuracy among each subject.**
  ### Code
+ Code implementation could not be found though algorithm explained in the paper.
  ### Unknown Terms in the Paper for me

 -  Sensorimotor(SMR)